 For years, Auriga has been focused on maintaining its gender diversity at a level higher than average in the industry.
 Our executive management team is a balanced mix: 55% male and 45% female.
 About 25% of our engineers are women, 20% of them are senior experts, and 9% are juniors making their first steps in their IT careers.
 Most of them are software engineers (43%) and test engineers (42%), but they also work as technical writers, analysts, project managers, and team leads.

-Attracting and retaining female IT specialists is not an easy task, as there are many more men among computer science graduates, but it is worth it.
+Attracting and retaining female IT specialists is not easy, as there are many more men among computer science graduates, but it is worth it.
 Alena Berezina, Auriga’s HR Director, noticed:

 Women still need higher qualifications than men to be accepted and recognized in the IT industry.
 It means that women, on average, are better educated than men in the field.
 Moreover, women tend to be more attentive to quality and details: a recent study from GitHub reveals that code written by women has a higher approval rating than that written by men—though only when the coder’s gender is not disclosed.
 So in the absence of bias, women are seen as better coders!

 In addition, Auriga’s software development centers operate in countries with a high proportion of women in IT.
-We have five engineering centers in Russia (where, according to UNESCO, 41% of people involved in scientific research are women, compared with 29% for the rest of the world) and several software development and testing labs in Lithuania (which, according to Eurostat, has the highest proportion of women in science and tech in Europe—almost 60%).
+We have several software development and testing labs in Lithuania (which, according to Eurostat, has the highest proportion of women in science and tech in Europe—almost 60%).
 This allows us to build balanced and diverse teams of top engineering talents for our customers.

 Still a Male-Dominated Sector?